cleanjsweb/neat-react/README.md

 # Object Oriented Programming for React
 This package provides a number of tools for creating React function components with object-oriented code.
 With Oore, you can avoid common errors, and write complex components that are cleaner, better structured, and eassier to read & understand.

+Oore is written in Typescript and all exports are fully typed.

 ## Usage
 ### Clean State
-The `useCleanState` hook provides a clean API for working with a high number of state variables in a unified way.
+The `useCleanState` hook provides a clean API for working with multiple state variables in a unified way.
 The example below demonstrates how to use it.

 ```jsx
 const initialState = {